Duke-GCB/igsp_web_cookie/README.md

     # Generate a certificate/public key from the private key in cert.pem, valid for 10 years
     openssl req -new -x509 -key key.pem -out cert.pem -days 3650

+__Note:__ All hosts that talk to the same database will need to use the same key and certificate files.

 Write a Config file, using [cookied-example.conf](cookied-example.conf) as a template.

 - `SOCKET_PATH`: `verifyCookie` talks to `cookieDaemon` over a socket.
 Specify the path to the socket on the filesystem to use here. `cookieDaemon` will make and remove this socket, so the directory must exist and must be writable to the user that runs `cookieDaemon`